-Students must consult with their advisor regularly and receive instructions as to their schedules each semester and session.
+Students must consult with their advisor regularly and discuss their schedules each semester and session.
 The College expects that students will follow their advisor's guidance; otherwise they will potentially risk not having fulfilled their programs' requirements by the desired date of graduation.
 In very exceptional cases, students may register for the course they need in order to fulfill requirements in their major under Directed Study, which is given on an individual basis upon the agreement of a supervising instructor.
-The student must submit a petition to the Registrar's office bearing the signatures of the instructor who will supervise the Directed Study, the advisor, and the academic dean who will closely scrutinize it with regard to the student's justification for not having taken this particular course when it was offered.
-The credits carried must be equal to those of the regular course, and the hours of supervised study must be equal to the regular hours of instruction.
-To be eligible for Directed Study, students must be in good academic standing and must have met the prerequisites for the required course.
+The student must submit a petition to the Registrar's office bearing the signatures of the instructor who will supervise the Directed Study, the advisor, and the academic dean who will closely scrutinize the justification for directed study.
+The credits carried must be equal to those of the course and the course material covered must be as specified in the syllabus.